 Introduction

 Project quality is a key cornerstone of any project, governing the standards that our project will be measured against.
-It is important that we understand not only what quality means, but also the different elements that make up quality.
+In this project quality guide we discuss the importance of understanding not only what quality means, but also the different elements that make up quality.

 As project managers, we need to understand how to measure quality, and how to ensure that the people working on our project and the materials we are using can be demonstrated to be of a suitable quality standard.